Investment property and second home mortgage rates in 2023

 Of course, borrowers will find different lending standards for different types of property, depending on the lender and the mortgage program.

-For example, even when financing a second home with a conventional loan, you’ll pay mortgage insurance premiums if you bring less than a 20% down payment.
+For example, even when financing a second home with a conventional home loan, you’ll pay mortgage insurance premiums if you bring less than a 20% down payment.
 Additionally, FHA and VA loans do not allow for the purchase of rental properties at all.
-So it’s important to compare loan options before financing a second home.
+So it’s important to compare home loan options prior to embarking on the financing journey for your second home.

 Can you avoid higher rates on a second home mortgage?